Early Orthodontic Treatment

 Reducing treatment time with braces, or avoiding braces altogether

 Once all permanent teeth erupt the orthodontist evaluates the need for Phase II treatment with braces.
+Contact our specialist team located in Hoboken, New Jersey.
+CTOR Ortho offers unparalleled early orthodontic care in a friendly and state of the art facility.

 Sometimes the upper jaw is so narrow that permanent teeth start growing crooked and out of place.